freyabovim/meela-assignment/README.md

 ## GO GO GO! 🌶️🌶️🌶️

-Remember, focus on the core "resume" functionality - that is what we are evaluating.
+**Remember**, focus on the core "resume" functionality - that is what we are evaluating.
+And again, please play to your strengths.
+If you feel that you are more front-end than backend lean into that and vice versa.
+Feel free to leave a little note in your fork about which one you decided to put more effort into to make it easier for us when reviewing.
 We look forward to catching up and reviewing your submission!